 If you are looking for the full Gold Coast experience, then you have to stay in Surfers Paradise.

-It’s the go-to for most first-time visitors and extremely popular for those who are looking to make the most of everything that the region has to offer.
+It’s the go-to for most first-time visitors and extremely popular for those looking to make the most of everything the region has to offer.

 You will find a vast array of accommodation types around Surfers Paradise, but holiday apartments are definitely the most popular option.

 If you want to stay right in the heart of the action, then I would suggest Mantra Towers of Chevron, Hilton Surfers Paradise or Circle on Cavil.
 Either on or just off Carvill Avenue, all three of these accommodation options are ideal for those who are looking to enjoy all that the Gold Coast has to offer, especially their nights out in Surfers.